AdamT84/Hangman/README.md

 ![Game win](/screenshots/game_win.png)

-- If no they will be thanked for playing and the game will end.
+- If no is selected then they will be thanked for playing and the game will end.

 ![Game over](/screenshots/game_restart_no.png)